Price Up, Open Interest Down: Short Covering or Profit Taking?

 • OI at a new session high (maximum fuel loaded)

-• RPI elevated (book still structurally thin)
+• Relative Price Impact elevated (book still structurally thin)

 13:26–13:35 UTC: The second spike.
 And the exhaustion signal.